Monday, March 3, 2014

 For more information about any of the services listed above, please contact KK Kaneshiro at firstname.lastname@example.org

-Alameda County provides online resources for information on contract opportunities for goods, services, and professional services, and professional services.
+Alameda County provides online resources for information on contract opportunities for goods, services, and professional services.
 In an effort to connect businesses to government and reach out to the small and local business community, to Register in their Local Vendor Database and receive email notifications about new contract opportunities please visit www.acgov.org

 Heres just a few to choose from: